-Stalevo® is a combination of levodopa and Comtan®, and is available in several doses.
+Stalevo® is a combination of levodopa, carbidopa and entacapone and is available in several doses.

 COMT inhibitors may exaggerate existing levodopa side effects.
 Discoloration of urine is a side effect which is not harmful.
-Some people with Parkinson’s may experience diarrhoea with these medications.
+A small percentage of people taking these medications may experience diarrhoea.
 This may occur after being on the medication for an extended period of time.

 MAO Type B Inhibition

 Monoamine oxidase (MAO) is a naturally occurring enzyme which is responsible for the breakdown of dopamine.
-MAO Type B inhibitors are reputed to scavenge free radicals formed by oxidative metabolism of dopamine hence the unproven theory that they may be neuro-protective.
+MAO Type B inhibitors are reputed to scavenge free radicals formed by oxidative metabolism of dopamine hence the unproven theory that they may have a neuro protective effect.